 What to Buy This Holiday Season for Aging Family Members Who Already Have Everything

-The holidays are coming and if you’re stumped on what gifts to get your parents and elderly relatives, you’re not alone.
+The holidays will be here before you know it.
+If you’re stumped on what gifts to get your aging parents or other elderly relatives, you’re not alone.
 It can be hard to come up with the perfect gift for someone who either has everything they need or has recently moved to a smaller home.

 When it comes to holiday gift giving for the elderly, practical is best.
-They usually prefer gifts that they can use, eat or gifts that have sentimental value.
+They usually prefer gifts that they can use, eat or have sentimental value.

 A Gift Guide for Elderly Relatives